bictorv/chaosnet-bridge/README.md

 ### Network Control Program

-A simple unix sockets interface for connecting "any old program" to Chaosnet, e.g. Supdup.
+A simple unix sockets interface ("API") for connecting "any old program" to Chaosnet, e.g. Supdup.
 See [the docs](NCP.md) and [Supdup for Chaosnet](https://github.com/PDP-10/supdup).
+There is also a higher-level Python library.

 ## Routing basics